-4-B. CONCLUDING THOUGHTS
+4-C. CONCLUDING THOUGHTS

 Focused purchaser efforts are needed to reduce the delivery of services that are unsafe or unwise at any price.
 To this end, purchasers can pursue a range of provider-facing supports, policies, and payment models, and can develop well-aligned patient-facing interventions.
 Leading employers and carriers have piloted a range of promising - and in many cases, successful - efforts; there is a rich range of relevant experience that can inform future efforts.
-There is no "one size fits all" intervention for low-value care reduction; interventions must be customized to the particular type of low-value care targeted.
 Ultimately, the most effective initiatives in this area will likely marry interventions to change provider behavior with carefully designed incentives to affect consumers.